Herman Melville (1819-1891)

 Introduction & Biography

 "Herman Melville."
 A short biography of Melville, by Prof. John Clendenning, at PBS.

 "Herman Melville."
 A short biographical introduction to Melville, with text for some of his poems and a list of his works.
 Also "Walking Tour: Herman Melville's Downtown New York City."
 Academy of American Poets.

 "A 'Poetry-Fueled War': During the Civil War, poetry didn't just respond to events, it shaped them."
 About scholar Faith Barrett's study of the civil war poetry of Emily Dickinson, Walt Whitman, and Melville's postwar collection, Battle-Pieces.
 From The Poetry Foundation.

 "Moby-Dick."
 On Melville's voyage from New Bedford, Nantucket, whaling, and the whaleship Essex.
 From PBS.

 "Arrowhead, the Home of Herman Melville," in the Berkshire mountains in Massachusetts

 Larrabee, Harold A. "Herman Melville's Early Years in Albany."
 New York History 15, 2 (April 1934) pp 144-59 [free at jstor, click "Preview" or "Read Online"].

 Renker, Elizabeth.
 "Herman Melville, Wife Beating, and the Written Page."
-On the evidence (see Kring, above) that Melville physically beat his wife, Elizabeth Shaw Melville.
+On the evidence that Melville abused his wife, Elizabeth Shaw Melville.
 American Literature 66, 1 (March 1994) [preview or purchase, jstor].

 Lee, A Robert.
 "Herman Melville."
 A substantial introduction to Melville, from Literary Encyclopedia, 2003 [subscription service].